Housing Accommodations

 Submission of Exemption-Related Documentation

-Please include the applicable documentation for your request for residency exemption with the completed form (stapling, printing double-sided, including in an email as a PDF, etc.) and submit to:
+Please include the applicable documentation for your request for residency exemption on Slate.
+If you have trouble with the online submission, contact:

 Office of Housing and Residential Life